brchalifour/TayloRsVersion/README.md

 ![Midnights Colors](midnights.png)

 If you use TayloRsVersion, please let me know!
 I would love to see what you create.

+BONUS: Can you find the secret easter egg palette?

 ### Taylor, please notice me.